Locally equivalent Floer complexes and unoriented link cobordisms: Unoriented Heegaard Floer homology

-Then, since $\writhe(G_i^1,G_i\setminus G_i^1)=2\cdot\lk(K_i,L_i\setminus K_i)$ we have that because of Lemma \ref{lemma:writhe}.
-The case of $\nu'$ is done in the same way. \end{proof} This lemma implies the following result. \begin{prop} Suppose that $L_i,K_i$ and $F$ are as before.
+Then we have that because of Lemma \ref{lemma:writhe}.
+The case of $\nu'$ is done in the same way. \end{proof} This lemma implies the following result. \begin{prop} Suppose that $L_i,K_i$ are as before and $F$ is the corresponding non-orientable saddle.
 Then the following inequality holds: where $L_1\setminus K_1$ and $L_2\setminus K_2$ are oriented in the same way.
-The same is true for $\upsilon_{\min}$. \end{prop} \begin{proof} It follows from Lemma \ref{lemma:ill} and the definition of $\upsilon_{\max}$ and $\upsilon_{\min}$. \end{proof} Note that these inequalities do not depend on the orientation of the components of $L_1$ and $L_2$ where the saddle appears.
+The same is true for $\upsilon_{\min}$. \end{prop} \begin{proof} Since $\nu'\circ\nu=\nu\circ\nu'=U$ we have that $\nu$ and $\nu'$ induce isomorphisms in homology.
+Therefore, the claim follows from Lemma \ref{lemma:ill} and the definition of $\upsilon_{\max}$ and $\upsilon_{\min}$. \end{proof} These inequalities do not depend on the orientation of the components of $L_1$ and $L_2$ where the saddle appears.
 The proof of this statement is given in Lemma \ref{lemma:new}.